AI Skills for Customer Success: The New Competitive Advantage

 The most valuable customer success AI skills won't come from certifications or one-off training sessions.
 They'll be built in the rhythm of daily work: writing better prompts, running smarter QBRs, testing outreach strategies, and questioning AI outputs.

-For CS leaders, investing in these skills isn’t optional.
-It’s the key to long-term retention, increased capacity, and better outcomes-both for customers and the business.
+For CS leaders, investing in these CS AI skills isn't optional.
+It's the key to long-term retention, increased capacity, and better outcomes- both for customers and the business.

 The future of CS isn't just AI-powered.
 It's human-led, AI-accelerated, and built on a new generation of skills that define what great customer success looks like in the years ahead.